murielpacheco/murielpacheco/README.md

 - 👀 Wannabe a Front End developer;
 - 📁Experience with: HTML, CSS, Javascript, React and Node;
-- ✏ I’m currently learning Javascript and React JS;
+- ✏ I’m currently learning React and Next JS;
 - 💻 Looking for to work with Front End technologies;
 - 📫 How to reach me: damaziomp@gmail.com